TylerGorshing/blackjack/DOCUMENTATION.md

 This class is defined in the cards module.
 It extends the `Collection` class, and includes all the attributes from its parent.

 #### Parameters
-- **cards** (list or None) - A list of cards objects (or a single card object) to be placed in the deck at construction.
-If `None` (the default), then the deck object is initialized with the set of 52 standard playing cards.
+- **cards** (list or None) - A list of card objects (or a single card object) to be placed in the deck at construction.
+If `None` (the default), then the deck object is initialized with the standard set of 52 playing cards.
 - **replacement** (bool) - Determines if cards are drawn from the deck with or without replacement.
 If `False` (the default), then cards are drawn without replacement.
 Cards are drawn with replacement if `replacement` is set to `True`.
 This cannot be changed after the deck object has been constructed.

 #### Methods